harrunisk/EasyList/README.md

 ~~~
 node app.js
 ~~~
-The app should be working on localhost:3000 now.
+Now the app should be working on localhost:3000.